learnwhytocode/learnwhytocode.github.com/source/_posts/2012-02-10-how-to-download-a-file.markdown

 ```

 Following the `get` is a **string**, wrapped in **parentheses**.
 These parentheses denote the **arguments** for the `get` method.
 I'll explain **arguments** later.

-*The parentheses are actually optional, but let's pretend that they need to be there for now.*

 **To review:**